 Some solid strategies that have worked for many SEOs over the years include:

 - Link reclamation

 - HARO (Help a Reporter Out) quotes

-Once I explain these primary methods that people use to build links in 2022, you’ll see that every technique ultimately involves a give-and-take dynamic between you and the other webmaster.
+Once I explain these primary methods that people use to build links now in 2022 and into next year, you’ll see that every technique ultimately involves a give-and-take dynamic between you and the other webmaster.

 Well, many link-building techniques involve straight-up asking someone to link to you.

 Why would they want to do that?
 The goodness of their hearts?

 While some people might believe that others are naturally altruistic, digital marketing is a business in which website owners are always trying to get more traffic and earn more money.